owliehq/neatsio/docs/1.x.x/getting-started/first-steps.md

 # First steps

-Please read introduction before start this little tutorial.
+Please read the introduction before starting this little tutorial.

 ## First model - Sequelize option

-At this moment, you don't have set or configure any model to Neatsio, so Neatsio doesn't bring any routes to your API.
-We need to start with a first model.
+At this moment, you didn't set or configure any model in Neatsio, so Neatsio doesn't expose any route to your API.
+We need to implement a first model.

 #### **`models/user.js`**
 ```javascript